PepeBitcoin/.github/profile/README.md

 PBTC is more than just a token.
 It’s the foundation for a growing ecosystem of tools and services:

-### 🟢 Token Forge *(in development)*
+### 🟢 Token Forge
 A customizable, no-code token launchpad for meme coins and serious projects alike:
 - Optional team/dev allocations with vesting
 - Built-in liquidity lock options
 - Optional whale protection settings
 - Clean UX for both buyers and project creators

+Additional features are under active development.

-### 🛍️ Merch Platform *(in development)*
+### 🛍️ Merch Platform
-A print-on-demand system for token projects to offer branded merch with zero overhead.
-Creators upload designs, we handle fulfillment, and they earn per sale.
+Our first merch store is live, offering PBTC and crypto-themed designs.
+The next phase — planned for **Q4 2025** — is a fully integrated print-on-demand platform where token creators can publish merch for their own communities.
+This will connect directly with the PBTC payment gateway.

-### 💳 Payment Gateway *(in development)*
+### 💳 Payment Gateway *(planned Q4 2025)*
 A lightweight crypto payment system for websites and online stores.
+It will first power the integrated Merch Platform, and later be available for other projects to embed and use.
-Accept tokens from the PBTC ecosystem — payments auto-convert to USDT for merchants.
+Payments auto-convert to USDT for merchants.

 ---